nstrike2/message-dapp/README.md

 # message-dapp
-Read and update a message from a smart contract on the blockchain!
+This decentralized application (dApp) is a simple app that enables you to read and update a message from a smart contract on the blockchain!